 One way to be sure that you have a mouse infestation is to leave a small amount of flour on the floor of your kitchen overnight and then check for tracks in the morning.
 Mice and rats are most active at night, so if they are in your home, chances are that they are rooting around at night, especially in your kitchen, where the food is.
 You can also check for scratching and squeaking coming from the ceilings and walls at night.

-We know how frustrating mouse infestations can be, and thatís why we are here to help you. ePestSolutions offers everything you could ever want to get mice out of your home.
+We know how frustrating mouse infestations can be, and thatís why we are here to help you, when it comes to selecting the right mouse trap, mouse glue board or live mouse trap ePestSolutions offers everything you could ever want to get mice out of your home.
 From glue traps to humane mouse catchers, we are able to provide you with mouse control products and other resources to completely eradicate mice from your home.
 Our team of professionals will be able to help you choose exactly what rat killer or control product will work best for your situation, because we know that each infestation is different.
 The high-quality products that we sell will be sure to get the job done right the first time, so you wonít have to worry about having dirty and disease-filled mice in your home anymore.

 We have a wide variety of pest control products to fit the needs of every type of customer.
 For a basic mouse trap, we sell Victor Tin Cat Glue Boards in bulk, so that you will never have to worry about another infestation problem again.
 They are also perfect for the ďset it and forget itĒ method of extermination.
 For the eco-friendly customer, we sell MBS Mouse Bait Stations, which are made of 100% recycled plastic and can be used over and over again, so as not to waste more resources.
 For a more humane method of eliminating mice from your house, we offer the Pro-Ketch Repeating Mouse Trap Solid Lid, which allows you to catch up to twenty mice and then release them.
 Just make sure you release them far enough away from your house that they donít find their way back.